angzeli/pytorch-fundamentals/README.md

 ---

-## 🚧 Part 2 — Optimisation Dynamics (Coming Next)
+## 📘 Part 2 — Optimisation Dynamics

-Part 2 will build directly on the gradient intuition developed in Part 1 and introduce:
+Part 2 builds directly on the gradient intuition developed in Part 1 and studies how optimisation behaviour emerges over time.

+It covers:
-- gradient descent as repeated local updates,
+- gradient descent as a discrete dynamical system,
-- learning rates, conditioning, and scaling,
+- learning rates, stability, and contraction,
-- curvature, geometry, and stability,
+- geometry, conditioning, and narrow valleys,
+- momentum and inertia,
-- and how optimisation behaviour emerges over time.
+- and the challenges of optimisation beyond convexity.

-Nothing in Part 2 will assume unfamiliar gradient concepts — the groundwork is laid entirely in Part 1.
+📂 See `part_2/README.md` for full details.

+---

+## 🚧 Part 3 — Modelling Unknown Functions (Bridge)

+Part 3 serves as the conceptual bridge from optimisation dynamics to **Bayesian Optimisation**.

+In Part 2, the objective was always assumed to be available for direct analysis or evaluation.
+In Part 3, that assumption is relaxed.

+We now study what happens when the objective function is:
+- expensive to evaluate,
+- only partially observed,
+- and better approached through a learned model than through brute-force search.

+This part introduces:
+- why modelling is needed in expensive optimisation,
+- the role of surrogate models,
+- prediction, uncertainty, and confidence,
+- and Gaussian Processes as a principled surrogate framework.

+The current tutorial sequence is:
+- `tutorial_01_why_model_an_unknown_function.ipynb` ✅ uploaded
+- `tutorial_02_prediction_uncertainty_and_confidence.ipynb` 🚧 in development
+- `tutorial_03_gaussian_processes_as_surrogate_models.ipynb` 🚧 in development

+Part 3 is intended to prepare the ground for the next stage of the repository, where modelling and uncertainty are turned into a full sequential optimisation strategy.

 ---